luizrenault/a-29b-community/README.md

-## Version 0.0.2b - 28 January 2021
+## Version 0.0.2a - 04 February 2021

 ### Added
-- New 3D Models: CMFD #1 and #2, ASI, VSI, BFI, Warning, Caution, Fire and Brake indicators.
+- New 3D Models: CMFD #1 and #2.
+- CMFD #1 and #2 working properly.
+    - EICAS format finished.
+Not all values are shown properly because the aircraft systems are not implemented yet.
+- ADHSI format as a static image.
+Will be implemented soon.

 ### Changed
+- BFI background color from blue to black.
+- ASI, VSI, BFI, Throttle, Warning, Caution, Fire and Brake indicators 3D models by new ones.
+- Fligh model tunning but far from ideal.
+- Flaps with only two positions UP and DOWN (20 deg).

 ### Deprecated